gemeofficial/gemeblog/blog/2024-09-30-mill-vs-geme/index.md

 Which is very confusing.

+## Summary

+Both the Mill Food Recycler and the GEME Composter provide excellent solutions for reducing food waste, but they target different user needs.

+The **GEME Composter** excels with its larger capacity, ability to handle tougher waste materials like meat and dairy, and continuous operation without needing to wait for cycles to finish.
+This makes it ideal for larger families or small businesses.
+In contrast, the **Mill Food Recycler** is better suited for smaller households, offering a compact design and ease of use, though it produces dehydrated food waste that still requires further composting to create usable soil.

 I hope this comparison helps you make an informed decision about which composter best fits your lifestyle!